MarIA: Spanish Language Models: Language Models

+For the encoder models we used the RoBERTa architecture.
+The pretraining objective used for this architecture is the masked language modeling without next sentence prediction.
+The configuration of the \texttt{base} and \texttt{large} versions (following the HuggingFace nomenclature for RoBERTa models) is as follows: \begin{itemize} \item RoBERTa-b: 12-layer, 768-hidden, 12-heads, 125M parameters. \item RoBERTa-l: 24-layer, 1024-hidden, 16-heads, 355M parameters. \end{itemize}

+For the generative models, we used the GPT2 architecture, trained using language modeling (next token prediction).
+The configuration of the \texttt{GPT2} and \texttt{GPT2-large} versions (following the HuggingFace nomenclature) is as follows: \begin{itemize} \item gpt2: 12-layer, 768-hidden, 12-heads, 117M parameters. \item gpt2-large: 36-layer, 1280-hidden, 20-heads, 774M parameters. \end{itemize}

-The architecture and training procedure (masked language modeling without next sentence prediction) selected for our models was RoBERTA \cite{liu2019roberta}, in \texttt{base} and \texttt{large} sizes (following the standard BERT nomenclature).
-Both models were pre-trained for a single epoch as proposed in \citet{komatsuzaki2019epoch}, following recent trends \cite{DBLP:journals/corr/abs-2005-14165}.
-Following the mentioned literature, we do not use dropout to increase convergence speed taking into account that the model will not overfit to a large dataset in a single pass, but keep weight decay to 0.01 because it has been proven to still be beneficial in single-epoch regimes \cite{DBLP:journals/corr/abs-2010-14701}.
-As vocabulary, we use Byte-Level BPE \cite{Radford2019}, as in the original RoBERTa, trained with our train corpus.
-For training, we use the Fairseq \cite{ott2019fairseq} library, and for fine-tuning, Huggingface Transformers \cite{wolf-etal-2020-transformers}.
+For all the models, we use byte-level BPE \cite{Radford2019}, as in the original RoBERTa, trained with our own corpus.
+The pretraining was performed with a single epoch as proposed in \cite{komatsuzaki2019epoch}, following recent trends \cite{gpt3}.
+Following the same literature, we do not use dropout to increase convergence speed taking into account that the model will not overfit to a large dataset in a single pass, but keep the weight decay to 0.01 as it has been proven to still be beneficial in single-epoch regimes \cite{DBLP:journals/corr/abs-2010-14701}.
+The rest of parameters can be found in Table \ref{tab:model_parameters}.
+All of our generative models were trained with a sequence length of 512 instead of e.g. 1024 due to computational constraints, which is enough for most tasks (otherwise, we suggest using a sliding window).

+We use the Fairseq \cite{ott2019fairseq} library for pretraining.
+Then we convert the checkpoint to HuggingFace \cite{wolf-etal-2020-transformers} and we use this library for fine-tuning on downstream tasks.